onaraighl/droplet2D/SAMPLE/README.md

 Here are the basic commands to run the SAMPLE case on a Linux terminal:

-(i)	First, start in the mesh directory: cd mesh
+(i)	First, start in the mesh directory:

+cd mesh

-(ii)	Remove old mesh and regenerate mesh: rm -r constant/polyMesh blockMesh
+(ii)	Remove old mesh and regenerate mesh:

+rm -r constant/polyMesh

+blockMesh

-(iii)	Change into the case directory: cd ../case
+(iii)	Change into the case directory:

+cd ../case

-(iv) Remove old mesh from the case directory and copy in the regenerated mesh: rm -r constant/polyMesh/ cp -r ../mesh/constant/polyMesh/ ./constant/
+(iv) Remove old mesh from the case directory and copy in the regenerated mesh:

+rm -r constant/polyMesh/

+cp -r ../mesh/constant/polyMesh/ ./constant/

-(iv)	Copy over basic initial conditions into the case directory: cp ../mesh/alpha.water.orig 0/alpha.water cp ../mesh/U 0/U
+(iv)	Copy over basic initial conditions into the case directory:

+cp ../mesh/alpha.water.orig 0/alpha.water

+cp ../mesh/U 0/U

-(v)	Any special initial conditions in these files have to be implemented as follows: setFields
+(v)	Any special initial conditions in these files have to be implemented as follows:

+setFields

 Thus, for example, alpha.water.orig has an instruction for the initial droplet to be initialized as a cylinder where the levelset function is 1 isnide the cylinder and 0 outside.
 This instruction is written in code.  setFields replaces the code with an appropriate array of 1s and 0s.
 The same for the file U.

-(vi)	If required, perform a domain decoposition for a parallel simulation as follows: decomposePar
+(vi)	If required, perform a domain decoposition for a parallel simulation as follows:

+decomposePar

-(vii)	Run the code in parallel model as follows: mpirun -np 12 interFoam -parallel
+(vii)	Run the code in parallel model as follows:

+mpirun -np 12 interFoam -parallel

 # Output and Postprocessing

-Simulation results (velocity, pressure, droplet shape) are written to the **case/** directory at different timesteps. - Results can be visualized with ParaView (using the `.foam` file).
+Simulation results (velocity, pressure, droplet shape) are written to the case/ directory at different timesteps.
+Results can be visualized with ParaView (using the "foam.foam" file).
-MATLAB scripts in the `matlab/` directory provide additional analysis and plotting tools.
+MATLAB scripts in the "matlab/" directory in this repository provide additional analysis and plotting tools.

 4. Key Notes